MicrosoftDocs/powerbi-docs/powerbi-docs/connect-data/desktop-data-types.md

 ## Date/time types

 Power BI Desktop supports five **Date/Time** data types in Power Query Editor.
-Both **Date/Time/Timezone** and **Duration** convert during load into the Power BI Desktop data tmodel.
-The model supports **Date/time**, or you can format the values as dates or times independently.
+Both **Date/Time/Timezone** and **Duration** convert during load into the Power BI Desktop data model.
+The model supports **Date/Time**, or you can format the values as dates or times independently.

 - **Date/Time**  represents both a date and time value.
 The underlying **Date/Time** value is stored as a **Decimal number** type, so you can convert between the two types.
 The time portion stores as a fraction to whole multiples of 1/300 seconds (3.33 ms).
 The data type supports dates between years 1900 and 9999.